 During BR ownership, a large top feed casing appeared on some in front of the splendid dome.
 Footsteps and handrail over the rear cab roof on the fireman side only were also added and of course the smokebox number plate instead of the painted number on the bufferbeam.

 From experience gained with our previous beginners models, we have simplified the construction even further.
 The electric kit contains all that you need to build a nicely detailed model and will include a motor/ gearbox unit and wheels.
 Space and suggestions are provided for battery powered control systems, but the wheels will need insulating for two rail operation.

 The steam powered kit contains everything required to produce a simple, working, live steam model able to run for about 15 minutes on a boiler of water.
 It will include the handpump, which will allow the model to be kept in steam for as long as you like.
-The axlepump will be produced as an optional extra enabling the loco to pump it’s own water to maintain boiler water level on longer uninterrupted runs.
-It is commonly fitted to larger locos but is still being proved for this model.
+The axlepump has been included, enabling the loco to pump it’s own water to maintain boiler water level on longer uninterrupted runs.

 GAUGE ONE STARTER KITS

 These are ideal for those whose machining facilities or skills are limited or whose modelling time is at a premium.
 They are a good stepping stone from the 4mm and 7mm kits into the world of gauge one live steam, before tackling one of our more advanced designs.